yracine/device-type.myneurio/README.md

 /*******************************************************************************************************************/

 <b>5) Execute My NeurioServiceMgr</b>
 /*******************************************************************************************************************/

-<b>Click on the Smartapps link in the upper section of the following screen: Marketspace, and then MyApps (last item in the list).</b>
+<b>Click on the Smartapps link in the upper section of the following Marketsspace screen (last icon at the bottom), and then MyApps (last item in the list).</b>

 The smartapp will ask you to authenticate on the Neurio portal (by pressing on MyNeurio on the first page), and then